DFHack/dfhack/docs/dev/Lua API.rst

 through to the underlying viewscreen.

 If :kbd:`Esc` or the right mouse button is pressed, and the ZScreen widgets don't otherwise handle them, then the top ZScreen is dismissed.
+If the ZScreen is "locked", then the screen is not dismissed and the input is passed on to the underlying DF viewscreen. :kbd:`Alt`:kbd:`L` toggles the locked status if the ZScreen widgets don't otherwise handle that key sequence.
+If you have a ``Panel`` with the ``lockable`` attribute set and a frame that has pens defined for the lock icon (like ``Window`` widgets have by default), then a lock icon will appear in the upper right corner of the frame.
+Clicking on this icon will toggle the ZScreen ``locked`` status just as if :kbd:`Alt`:kbd:`L` had been pressed.

 Keyboard input goes to the top ZScreen, as usual.
 If the subviews of the top ZScreen don't handle the input (i.e. they all return something falsey), the